balancer/scaffold-balancer-v3/README.md

 - Looking at monorepo, one sees that `computeBalance()` is ultimately called to return the new balance of a token after an operation, given the invariant growth ratio and all other balances.
 - In this case, it is constant sum invariant that we simply need to create.

 The docs outline how `computeBalance()` is used to return the needed balance of a pool token for a specific invariant change.
-So basically it is used to calculate an amount of a pool token when the resuiltant invariant is known.
-This can be seen in function calls within the v3 monorepo where expected balances are used to calculate the invariant ratio for luqidity operations such as []`AddLiquidityKind.SINGLE_TOKEN_EXACT_OUT`](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/contracts/Vault.sol#L582-L594) and []`RemoveLiquidityKind.SINGLE_TOKEN_EXACT_IN`](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/contracts/Vault.sol#L788-L800).
+So basically it is used to calculate an amount of a pool token when the resultant invariant is known.
+This can be seen in function calls within the v3 monorepo where expected balances are used to calculate the invariant ratio for liquidity operations such as that seen in functions [`_addLiquidity()`](https://github.com/balancer/balancer-v3-monorepo/blob/c009aa9217070e88ed3a39bda97d83c14342f39b/pkg/vault/contracts/Vault.sol#L630C1-L638C19) and [`_removeLiquidity()_`](https://github.com/balancer/balancer-v3-monorepo/blob/c009aa9217070e88ed3a39bda97d83c14342f39b/pkg/vault/contracts/Vault.sol#L850C13-L858C19).

 To elaborate on things a bit further, within `Vault.sol`, two main internal functions use `computeBalance()`.
 These are: `_addLiquidity()` which calls upon , and `_removeLiquidity()` which calls upon `computeAddLiquiditySingleTokenExactOut()`, and `computeRemoveLiquiditySingleTokenExactIn()`, respectively.
 Within both of these sequences, the `computeBalance()` return value is used in calculating the eventual amount to debit (tokens marked as debt for the user as seen in  `_takeDebt()` in the `VaultCommon.sol`) or credit (tokens marked as credit for the user as seen in  `supplyCredit()` in the `VaultCommon.sol`) for the respective function call.